-Many people trying to make better food choices steer away from their usual coffee fix and instead indulge in a delightfully refreshing treat of a matcha green tea smoothie, especially when the warmer weather makes sipping hot coffee less appealing.
+Lots of us are trying to make better food choices and are steering away from our usual coffee fix.
+If this describes you, why not indulge in a delightfully refreshing matcha green tea smoothie?
+It’s the perfect anytime treat, especially when the warmer weather makes sipping hot coffee less than appealing.

 The Starbucks version is certainly popular, with many people hitting the drive-thru to make this nutritious drink the start of their day.